ELECTR0ZED/python-a2s/README.md

 # Python A2S

+UPDATED TO WORK WITH 3.6 - NOT FULLY TESTED

 Library to query Source and GoldSource servers.
 Rewrite of the [python-valve](https://github.com/serverstf/python-valve) module.
 Supports both synchronous and asyncronous applications.